caithmac/upsc-digitalgarden/src/site/notes/UPSC/Perspectives on Indian National Movement.md

 ### Socialist Perspective
-- Critical of [[Gandhi|Gandhi]] but later on realised opposition to Gandhi is political sucide
+- Critical of [[UPSC/Gandhi|Gandhi]] but later on realised opposition to Gandhi is political sucide
 - Gandhi's Swarjya was loosely defined term which could be molded towards socialistic orientation.
 - Acharya Narendra Dev was of the view that "Gandhi's approach of reconciliation between classes is impractical."
 	- He did not subscribe to Gandhi' sharp criticism of modern civilisation.